 Start by checking the following items:

 - The switch's (SF1) position.

-- The installation's group and main fuses.
+- Group and main fuses of the building.

 - The building's earth circuit breaker.

-- Miniature circuit breaker for F1345 (FC1).
+- Miniature circuit breaker for F1355 (FC1).

-- Correctly set load monitor (if current sensors installed).
+- Correctly set load monitor (if installed).

 LOW HOT WATER TEMPERATURE OR NO HOT WATER